 Typically, the topic will be one that is already capturing media interest, and the objective is to add to the discussion.
 ‘Add’ is the important word, as your contribution must have an angle that journalists will see as genuinely different and worth their time and effort in writing about.

-There is no bigger issue than ‘the environment’ and the COP26 conference in Glasgow is a great example of a trending storyline that businesses can use as the base for capturing media coverage.
+There is no bigger issue than ‘the environment’ and the COP26 conference in Glasgow was a great example of a trending storyline that businesses can use as the base for capturing media coverage.

 This must be:

-If we take COP26 for instance, the media interest will be around the actions that your business is taking to make a difference towards ‘net zero’.
+If we take COP26 for instance, the media interest was around the actions of your business and how it makes a difference towards ‘net zero’.
 This could indeed be a product, or simply an initiative either on a national or local scale.

 Such angles could be:

 The objective is to cover ‘WHO, WHAT, HOW’ in less than 60 characters.

 So for the examples above the headlines should look like this: